 Energean recognises the importance of understanding the impact of its activities on the environment and we are therefore working to continually improve our Environmental Management System.
 Our aim is to achieve accreditation for international environmental standards and best practices.

 Oil, tourism and environment co-exist in harmony

 Since 2009, we have invested more than US$400 million in the Prinos oil field in the Gulf of Kavala.
 Our track record of zero environmental incidents during Energean’s operations in the Gulf demonstrates that heavy industry can be compatible with both the natural environment and the activities of local communities.

-Every year, More than ten blue flags are awarded to beaches surrounding the Gulf of Kavala, close to where Energean operates its Prinos oil field.
+Every year, more than ten blue flags are awarded to beaches surrounding the Gulf of Kavala and hundreds of thousands of visitors visit the island of Thasos, close to where Energean operates its Prinos oil field in Eastern Macedonia, Northern Greece.

 All Energean Oil & Gas employees are encouraged to act in an environmentally responsible manner and training is provided by the Company to raise awareness of environmental issues.